Climate & Space Research Building 2455 Hayward Street Ann Arbor, MI 48109-2143

 B.S.
 (2019), Atmospheric Sciences, Nanjing University

-Chongxing Fan is a third-year Ph.D. student in the Department of Climate and Space Sciences and Engineering.
+Chongxing Fan is a fourth-year Ph.D. student in the Department of Climate and Space Sciences and Engineering.
 His past research experiences were related to aerosol-climate interactions when he was an undergraduate student at Nanjing University.
 He is now advised by Prof. Xianglei Huang, and his research interests include satellite data analysis and machine learning application in climate sciences.
 He has published two papers about solar farms’ radiative effects observed by satellites and one paper about the aerosol-climate interaction.
 His proposal on studying solar farms’ effects based on climate models was selected by the NASA FINESST program and received a $150,000 grant.
 He has received Rackham International Students Fellowship due to his academic achievements.
 Chongxing is also a MICDE 2019-2020 Fellow.
 He obtained his Certificate of Graduate Studies in Computational Discovery and Engineering in April 2022.

 - Fan, C., & Huang, X. (2021).
 Direct impact of solar farm deployment on surface longwave radiation.
 Environmental Research Communications, 3(12), 125006. https://doi.org/10.1088/2515-7620/ac40f1.